 Mamadou Dian Balde, UNHCR, Deputy Director of Division of Resilience of Solutions (Head of the Socio-Economic Inclusion Service)

 Ferdila Ouattara, Senior Protection Officer, UNHCR Republic of Congo

 Thais Braga, Project Manager, AVSI Brazil

 Zehra Rizvi, Grand Bargain cash sub group on linking SP/HCT, KML Consultant

-This is was also part of the “Social protection responses to COVID-19” webinar series.
+This webinar was part of the Linking Social Protection with humanitarian cash webinar series, of the Grand Bargain Cash Sub Group on linking social protection and humanitarian cash transfers co-led by UNICEF, IFRC, and DFID.
+This webinar was also part of the “Social protection responses to COVID-19” webinar series.
 The series is a joint effort initiated by the IPC-IG, GIZ, and DFAT in collaboration with the socialprotection.org platform, and in cooperation with partners from different organisations.
 Join our online community ''Social protection responses to COVID-19 [Task force]'' to learn more about the initiative and the future webinars.